Undergraduate

 Most undergraduate students will have completed further education studies in the form of A-levels, BTECs or equivalent qualifications.

 You're an undergraduate student if you are studying for your first degree - usually a Bachelor of Arts (BA) or Bachelor of Science (BSc).
-Undergraduate degrees provide a grounding in a subject and typically last for three years, however it's also possible to study for an accelerated degree over two years, and which includes a mandatory paid work placement.
+Undergraduate degrees provide a grounding in a subject and typically last for three years, however it's also possible to study for an accelerated degree over two years, which includes a mandatory paid work placement.

 Find out more about the different types of degrees.